-This classic white cake recipe is perfectly moist and the best homemade recipe!
-One of our favorite homemade cake recipes, you'll reach for this recipe for birthday cakes, cupcakes, and more.
+This homemade white cake recipe is perfectly moist and the best homemade recipe!
+One of our favorite homemade cake recipes, you'll reach for this easy recipe for birthday cakes, cupcakes, and more.

 It might take a bit longer to make these homemade cake recipes than a box mix, but it certainly is better for you to use REAL ingredients.
 And, there is something so satisfying about making a cake from a similar recipe as Grandma did, back in the day.
 Put a bit of music on, pour a glass of wine, and get baking.
 Truly, you'll be feeding your soul!